MicroFocus/lrc-gh-action/README.md

 # GitHub Action for LoadRunner Cloud

-Use this action to run a [LoadRunner Cloud test](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/t_run_load_test.htm) and generate artifacts.
+Use this action to run a [LoadRunner Cloud test](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/t_run_load_test.htm) and collect results.

 This action can be used on both [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners) and [GitHub-hosted](https://docs.github.com/en/actions/using-github-hosted-runners) runners.

 ## Prerequisites

-1. Get your client id and secret key.
-Refer to [LoadRunner Cloud - API access keys](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/Admin-APIAccess.htm)
+1. Get your client id and secret key in LoadRunner Cloud.
+Refer to [API access keys](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/Admin-APIAccess.htm)
-2. Configure the client id and secret key in [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+2. Store the client id and secret key in GitHub [Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
    For example: `LRC_CLIENT_ID` and `LRC_CLIENT_SECRET`.
-Those two secret names are used in below examples.
+These two secret names are used in below examples.
 3. Prepare a load test in LoadRunner Cloud.

 ## Action Inputs